katriakeskinen/katriakeskinen.github.io/01_research.markdown

 ### Presentations, Lectures and Workshops

 <div class="hanging-indent" markdown="1">
+Keskinen, K. A. (2023). *Laajeneva ammatillisuus rytmimusiikin laulupedagogiikan näkökulmasta tarkasteltuna.* Lecture as part of the ‘Current issues in music education’ course (Musiikkikasvatuksen ajankohtaiset kysymykset).
+Sibelius Academy, University of the Arts Helsinki, September 26, 2023.

 Keskinen, K.A.
 (2023). *Expanding Professionalism: Popular Music Voice Teachers’ Perspectives.* Conference presentation at the Association for Popular Music Education (APME) Conference, New Orleans, LA, USA, May 31–June 3, 2023.

 Keskinen, K.A.
 (2023). *Laulunopettajan ammattitaidon laajentuminen rytmimusiikin kontekstissa.* Conference presentation at the Finnish Association of Teachers of Singing 40-year jubilee conference, Helsinki, Finland, February 11, 2023.